baskuit/oak/readme.md

 # About

 This repo is firstly a combination of computer search with `libpkmn`.
-It contains a C++ wrapper and utilities to make experimentation easier.

 # Scope